IHE/SNIF/Issues.md

 Closed Issue 2 response:

-An interpretation of automated and self-configuration may be found in Section 4.7 below.
+An interpretation of automated and self-configuration may be found in Future Profile Extensions.
 The initial scope of this profile is to establish common content, and a means to access content pertaining to technical configuration details.
 Future extensions could include discovery and automation upon successful adoption of the initial profile.